 As a registered dietitian and former employee of Diabetes Canada, the management and prevention of Diabetes will always be a topic near and dear to my heart.

-Given World Diabetes Day was not too long ago, it only makes sense to explore a nutritional topic in diabetes prevention and management.
+Given November is Diabetes Month and today is #MeatlessMonday it only makes sense to explore a plant-themed topic in the world of type 2 diabetes prevention and management.

 Soy Intake & Diabetes Prevention